 We all know it’s smart to sell a home in a sellers’ market, which is usually out of our hands and influenced by the economy.
 But selling involves other factors, particularly in New York, a city with its own rules when it comes to real estate.
 Specifically, timing and selling conditions could make or break the sale of your NYC apartment or townhouse, so consider these circumstances before you list your property.

-The Worst Time to Sell New York City Real Estate
+The Worst Time to Sell NYC Real Estate

 November-December, the holiday season

 Potential homebuyers stay busy during the holiday season, just like the rest of us.
 With the array of seasonal activities such as shopping, cooking, wrapping, spending time with family, not to mention travel, real estate is usually the final thought at this time of year.
-We’re too busy getting lost in the magic of the lights and window decorations to worry about moving unless we don’t have a choice; e.g., our landlord has raised the rent so high, it’s cheaper to buy.
+We’re too busy getting lost in the magic of the lights and window decorations.
+No need to move unless we do not have a choice; e.g., our landlord has raised the rent, and it’s cheaper to buy.
 Overall, the New Year is usually more appropriate for a new start, which includes shopping for a New York City co-op or condo.

 August, end of summer